Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Motivation for a Concatenated Coding Scheme

 \section{Motivation for a Concatenated Coding Scheme}

-The main objective of this section is to motivate the use of a concatenated coding scheme, i.e., a scheme composed by an outer code and an inner code, whose main tasks are to take care of the random sampling and the random sequencing, respectively.
+We motivate a concatenated coding scheme: an outer code that handles the random sampling and an inner code that handles the random sequencing.

-Let us start by examining a simple coding scheme (i.e. without concatenation), where the decoder has to directly decode the message based on the $\NOS$ channel outputs.
-In a noisy sequencing setting, where each sampled molecule may be transformed into a distinct molecule due to the noisy sequencing, the resulting maximum-likelihood decoder is relatively complicated and does not seem to land itself to a tractable analysis.
-We assume, for simplicity, that the sequencing channel is given by a discrete memoryless channel that may introduce substitution errors; in general, one may encounter deletions and insertions.
-Also, assume that each codeword is composed of exactly $M$ molecules.
+We first examine a simple, unconcatenated coding scheme, where the decoder decodes the message directly from the $\NOS$ channel outputs.
+In a noisy sequencing setting, where each sampled molecule may be transformed into a distinct molecule, the resulting maximum-likelihood decoder is relatively complicated and does not seem to lend itself to a tractable analysis.
+For simplicity, we assume that the sequencing channel is a discrete memoryless channel introducing substitution errors.
+Assume further that each codeword consists of exactly $M$ molecules.
 Let $\{P_m(\bx)\}_{\bx\in\calX^L}$ denote the proportions of the different molecule types in the $m$th codeword.
-Let us assume that $\tilde{\by}=(\by_1,\by_2,\ldots,\by_{N})$ is the set of output samples, and for any $\by \in \calY^L$, denote the enumerators
+Let $\tilde{\by}=(\by_1,\by_2,\ldots,\by_{N})$ denote the set of output samples, and for any $\by \in \calY^L$, denote the enumerators

 In the noisy case, the likelihood is given by

 which implies that

 In the noiseless case, the maximum-likelihood decoder reduces to